 There are six assumptions you need to make in training and educating your sons in how to handle aggressive girls:

-Assumption #1: Young boys are clueless to a lot of what is going on around them.
+Assumption #1: Young boys are clueless about a lot of what is going on around them.
 They need to be prepared for the reality of today’s world, and this preparation needs to start while they are still boys.
 This is why I’d suggest that mothers and fathers talk with their 10- to 12-year-old sons about how they relate to the opposite sex before they face the temptation.
 There’s a much greater probability of success if you can have these conversations before the hormones hit.

 Assumption #2: Aggressive girls will likely come into your son’s life.
 The problem is that most parents won’t know it, because teenage boys don’t talk about anything.
 But it could be taking place in your son’s life and he’s just not letting you know, so you have to pursue him in the process.